• Skip to primary navigation

 Instructions

-Remove bacon from pan and set aside.
+Remove the bacon pieces from the pan and set aside.
 Leave bacon drippings in pan.

-• Reduce heat on the sautéed red onions to MEDIUM-LOW.
+• Reduce heat on the sautéed red onions down to medium-low.

-• Add the hot potatoes to Dutch oven.
-(Make sure liquid and potatoes and both very hot when mixed together.)
+Make sure liquid and potatoes and both very hot when mixed together.

-Add cooked bacon pieces, and stir everything together gently to combine.
+• Add the cooked bacon pieces to the potatoes and vinegar mix, and stir everything together gently to combine.

 Notes